kube-rs/website/docs/controllers/testing.md

 2. Each scenario blocked on sequential api calls to happen (we await each message), so mockserver's joinhandle will not resolve until **every** expected message in the given scenario has happened (hence the timeout)
 3. If the mock server is receiving more Kubernetes calls than expected the reconciler will error with a `KubeError(Service(Closed(())))` caught by the reconcilers `expect`

-!!! note ""
+!!! note "Context and Document constructors omitted"

+    Test functions to create the rest of the reconciler context and a test document used by a reconciler are not shown, see [controller-rs/fixtures.rs](https://github.com/kube-rs/controller-rs/blob/main/src/fixtures.rs) for a relatively small `Context`.
+Note that the more things you pass in to your reconciler the larger your `Context` will be, and the more stuff you will want to mock.

+### Benefits
-    Mocks are __comparable__ to using integration tests in power and versatility, but are often easier to deal with long term due to the test stability that comes with not having a real network boundary and a real cluster.
-We consider these tests more maintainable than integration tests, but harder to follow and write.
+Using mocks are __comparable__ to using integration tests in **power and versatility**.
+It lets us move up the pyramid in terms of testing power, but without needing an actual network boundary and a real cluster.
+As a result, we **maintain test reliability**.

+### Downsides
+Compared to using a real cluster, the amount of code we need to write - to compensate for a missing apiserver - is currently quite significant.
+This **verbosity** means a _higher initial cost_ of writing these tests, and also **more complexity** to keep in your head and maintain.
+We hope that some of this complexity can be reduced in the future with more [Kubernetes focused test helpers](https://github.com/kube-rs/kube/issues/1108).

 ## Integration Tests

-Integration tests run against a real Kubernetes cluster, and lets you verify that the IO components of your controller is doing the right thing in a real environment.
+Integration tests run against a **real Kubernetes cluster**, and lets you verify that the IO components of your controller is doing the right thing in a real environment.
 The big selling point is that they require little code to write and are easy to understand.

 ### Example
 Let us try to verify the same status patching scenario from above using an integration test.